 Course Category: Class

-In addition, you become aware of the endless distraction in your head, as well as your nervous system; the chattering monologue of left-hemisphere interference which can lead to wholly spurious, in-your-head-only scenarios of worry and anxiety that can shorten your life through stress.
+In addition, you become aware of the endless distraction in your head, as well as your nervous system; the chattering monologue of left-hemisphere interference ( in both senses of that meaning) which can lead to scenarios of worry and anxiety played out in your mind ( but that your body believes to be taking place now) that can shorten your life through stress.
 Mindfulness is an over-used word these days.
 Too often, mind practices are undertaken with little understanding that a relaxed mind must be housed in a relaxed body, but real physical relaxation is something that many people in our modern world have little conception of.
 Jan will explain how this can be achieved with some body/mind scanning practices.

 You then export this function to your habitual postures in daily life, preventing the relentless pull of gravity upon your spine, and working with it, to balance both sides of your body in a poised, balanced totality of easeful motion.

 Take a first step to integrating your body and mind with someone who has searched for 28 years to understand the profound subtleties of a unique art.